A Domain Specific Language for Testing Consensus Implementations: Our approach

 \section{Our approach}

-A distributed system that \toolname tests consist of replicas that send/receive messages according to the protocol.
-A sequence of events characterizes an execution of the protocol in a replica.
-An event can correspond to sending, receiving a message or other internal steps such as starting or expiring a timer.
-Figure~\ref{fig:overview_arch} illustrates the architecture of \toolname applied to a 4-node distributed system.
-All replicas run the same implementation augmented with a communication adapter that sends all events and messages to \toolname and receives messages from \toolname.
+We test with \toolname distributed systems where processes communicate via message passing.
+An execution in such a system is characterized by a sequence of events at each process.
+An event may be either send/receive a message or other internal steps such as start/end a timer.
+Figure~\ref{fig:overview_arch} illustrates the architecture of \toolname applied to a 4-node distributed system. \toolname tests directly the system implementation, using a communication adapter for controlling the network.

-\toolname determines the order in which messages are received by replicas using two mechanisms.
-The default mechanism is the PCTCP algorithm for sampling executions of a distributed system (in principle, this can be replaced by any other random testing algorithm).
-PCTCP algorithm observes the set of messages sent during an execution, stores them into a set of (causally-ordered) chains, and delivers messages from these chains according to a random strategy (we give more details later in this section).
-Additionally, \toolname receives as input a unit test written by a developer.
+\toolname determines the order in which messages are received using two mechanisms.
+The first and default mechanism is a randomized exploration algorithm (in our case PCTCP) for sampling executions of a distributed system.
+Second, \toolname receives as input a unit test written by a developer.
 The unit test processes the events as a stream and determines the messages to be delivered at each step.
-A unit test can, for instance, block delivery of a message based on event A and deliver the message upon observing a later event B. These blocked messages are not seen by the PCTCP algorithm (they are not added to PCTCP's chains).
-Additionally, a unit test can also introduce fictitious messages which simulate Byzantine behaviors (e.g., where replicas sent messages that are not prescribed by the protocol).
+A unit test can, for instance, block delivery of a message based on event A and deliver the message upon observing a later event B. These blocked messages are not seen by the random exploration algorithm.
+Additionally, a unit test can also introduce fictitious messages which simulate Byzantine behaviors (e.g., where replicas send messages that are not prescribed by the protocol).
 A unit test consists of a set of filters to control message delivery and an assertion defined by a state machine.
 We introduce a domain-specific language that is embedded in \texttt{go} to specify filters and assertions.
 Filters allow developers to introduce specific faults such as dropping messages, reordering, or replaying messages.
-If no filters are specified, the delivery of messages is controlled entirely by PCTCP.
+If no filters are specified, the delivery of messages is controlled entirely by the random exploration algorithm.

 To explain the structure of filters and assertions, we use the Practical Byzantine Fault Tolerance (PBFT)\cite{pBFT} protocol as a running example for the rest of the paper.
 PBFT solves consensus in the presence of Byzantine faults.
 For a distributed system of $n$ replicas, PBFT can tolerate $f < \frac{n}{3}$ byzantine replicas.
 Replicas go through a sequence of rounds of communication called views.
 In each view $v$, one replica is chosen to be the leader, and the remaining replicas are identified as backups.